-Continuing and incoming PhD students that are employed as Graduate Student Researchers will have the opportunity to receive pay increases after passing the departmental qualifying examination and the Candidacy examination.
-The maximum stipend allowed by the department for students employed as Graduate Student Researcher is 49% rate at Step 6.
+Continuing and incoming PhD students that are employed as Graduate Student Researchers will have the opportunity to receive pay increases after passing the Candidacy examination.
+The maximum stipend allowed by the department for students employed as Graduate Student Researcher is 49% rate at Step 7.
 The faculty research advisor in charge of the funded research project assigns the duties of a GSR.
 These appointments are subject to the availability of research funds each year.

 Cost of Study

 In 2015-16 full-time students who are California Residents pay an estimated $5478.21 per quarter in registration fees.
 Nonresidents pay an estimated total of $10,512.21 per quarter for registration, supplement tuition, and incidental fees.
 There is a reduced-fee structure for students enrolled on a half-time basis.
 Costs are subject to change.
 For more information, please review the Graduate Division Office's tuition and fees.

 Living and Housing Costs